gsurjs/robertstanley.dev/README.md

 - **Education & Career** - Academic info and dream job aspirations
 - **Links & Social** - External resources and social media connections

+- **Header** - Contains a profile image, name, title, and the animated skills ticker.
+- **About Me** - A summary of my background, skills, and research interests, alongside quick stats.
+- **Professional Experience** - A timeline detailing my relevant work experience.
+- **Featured Projects** - A grid showcasing key projects with descriptions, tech stacks, and links.
+- **Contact** - A footer section with links to get in touch
 ## 🔗 Connect

 - **LinkedIn**: [robert-stanley-cs](https://www.linkedin.com/in/robert-stanley-cs/)